Board Staff

 Diana Tsui

-She holds a Master of Public Policy degree from the University of Toronto, as well as a Master of Arts degree in Socio-Legal Studies, Graduate Diploma in Justice System Administration, and Bachelor of Arts in Law and Society from York University.
+She holds a Master of Public Policy from the University of Toronto, as well as a Master of Arts in Socio‑Legal Studies, a Graduate Diploma in Justice System Administration, and a Bachelor of Arts in Law and Society from York University.

 Diana Achim